digiscot/digiscot-website/pages/onedigital.md

 ## Tender Opportunity

-If you are interested in working with us to deliver training or to facilitate the action learning sets, then please review these two tender documents. <strong>Responses required by 12pm on 8 January 2016:</strong>
+If you are interested in working with us to deliver training or to facilitate the action learning sets, then please review the two below tender documents. <strong>Responses required by 12pm on 8 January 2016:</strong>

+<a class="btn btn-primary btn-lg" href="/files/tender for facilitator.pdf">Tender for Facilitator</a>

 If you have any questions please tweet us at: